RedisLabs/redislabs-docs/content/rs/concepts/memory-architecture/redis-flash.md

     operation does not incur the expensive WAL or Redo log techniques.
     In other words, write amplification with durable writes is much slower than writes RoF performs to extend RAM.
-That said, you can still do durable writes with RF, but there are some considerations.
+That said, you can still do durable writes with RoF, but there are some considerations.
 - Future Proof: In recent years, with the emergence of persistent memory technologies, memory has been moving to converge with storage.
 Persisted memory technologies like [3D